LostInDarkMath/pedantic-python-decorators/README.md

 [This package works with Python 3.6 or newer.](https://travis-ci.com/github/LostInDarkMath/PythonHelpers)

 ## Risks and Side Effects
 The usage of decorators may affect the performance of your application.
-For this reason, it would highly recommend you to disable the decorators during deployment automatically after all tests are passed.
+For this reason, I would highly recommend you to disable the decorators during deployment automatically after all tests are passed.

 ## Contributing
 Feel free to contribute by submitting a pull request :)